gvensan/india-railway-monitoring-sim/README.md

 A comprehensive real-time train monitoring and simulation system for Indian Railways, featuring interactive maps, multi-train tracking, alert management, and event monitoring capabilities.

+## ⚠️ DISCLAIMER

+This is a **simulation system** for demonstration purposes only.
+It does not use real-time data or connect to actual railway systems.
+All train information, schedules, and movements are simulated using sample data.
+For real train information, please refer to official Indian Railways sources.

 ## 🎯 What is this?

 This is a web-based train monitoring system that simulates real Indian Railways operations.
 You can: